CSX Tone of Voice — Tomorrow & Movement

 What is CSX's brand message?

-CSX's core message is about Freight rail leader.
-Their concept "Future movement" drives their mission: To be the safest, most progressive North American railroad.
+CSX's core message: Freight rail leader Their mission: To be the safest, most progressive North American railroad

 What makes CSX's brand voice unique?

 CSX stands out through their tomorrow, movement, future communication style.
-Their central brand tension — "Yesterday vs. Tomorrow" — shapes every message they craft in the Travel & Hospitality sector.
+Their central brand tension, "Yesterday vs. Tomorrow", shapes how they communicate across the Travel & Hospitality sector.

 What language style does CSX use?

-CSX uses forward-looking language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+CSX uses forward-looking language, with figurative messaging, in statement-style sentences, using the present tense.